univec-ai/postvec/web/docs/install/setup.md

 Switching remote ↔ embedded requires `--switch-mode` and must name **every** configured database.

-Never hand-edit a name that does not exist into `postvec.database`.
-The launcher will FATAL-respawn that worker forever. `setup` creates the database *before* activating the list so this cannot happen.
+Every name in `postvec.database` must refer to an existing database.
+A missing database causes the launcher to repeatedly respawn the failing worker. `setup` creates the database before activating the list.

-## What `setup` will refuse
+## Configuration ownership checks

 | State of `99-postvec.conf` | Result |
 |---|---|